Protection Against Earthquake - Definition, Causes, Types, FAQs

 Download E-book

-Earthquake natural disasters are caused because of the tectonic changes of the earth.
+Earthquakes and natural disasters are caused because of tectonic changes in the earth.
 The energy release creates waves that move in all directions.
 The point at which the energy is being released is known as the hypocentre or focus.
 Generally, it lies at a depth of 60 km.
 This causes a release of energy, and the energy waves move in every direction.
 The point on the earth's surface which is in the vertical direction above the focus is known as the epicentre.
 It is the first place to encounter the waves.

 The Richter scale was originally made to measure the extent of seismic tremors of moderate size ie. 3 to 7.
 By providing a number that would allow the size of one quake to be contrasted and another.
 Currently, seismographs might be customized to register Richter sizes, and current policies to estimate tremor size were created to deliver results that continue as before with those intentionally using the Richter scale.